sage-code/csr/content/productivity/testing.md

 In conclusion, preventing bugs, especially critical ones, from reaching production is paramount.
 This can be achieved through a robust testing strategy that incorporates various testing methods throughout the development lifecycle.
 Utilizing automation, early and frequent testing, and code reviews can significantly reduce the risk of bugs reaching production and the associated costs.

 ---

-## What is TDD?

-TDD stands for Test-Driven Development.
-It's a software development approach where writing tests comes before you write the actual code.
-It's an iterative cycle that involves:

-1. **Writing a failing test:**  First, you define a small unit of functionality you want to add.
-Then, you write a test case that specifically targets that functionality, but intentionally make it fail.

-2. **Writing minimal code to make the test pass:**  Here, you write just enough code to make the failing test pass.
-This ensures the code focuses on the specific functionality you defined.

-3. **Refactoring the code:** Once the test passes, you clean up and improve the code you just wrote.
-This ensures it's well-structured, easy to understand, and maintainable in the long run.

-TDD is basically a loop of these three steps.
-It helps developers write cleaner, more reliable code with better test coverage.

-Here are some benefits of using TDD:

-* **Comprehensive Test Coverage:**  Since every bit of code has a corresponding test written for it, there's a strong likelihood of catching bugs early on.
-* **Increased Confidence:**  Developers can be more confident their code is working correctly because they have passing tests as a safety net.
-* **Improved Design:**  The focus on small, testable units often leads to a cleaner and more modular code design.
-* **Better Documentation:**  The tests themselves act as a form of documentation, explaining what the code is supposed to do.

-TDD can be a bit challenging to learn at first, but it can be a valuable tool for developers who want to write high-quality software.

----

 ### The Big Picture